-I was young and my ambition to be integrated and to be recognized as a performing member of the company led me to behave this way.
-I am very critical toward myself and I don't want to make this mistake again, because it goes beyond the professional sphere.
+Sensemaking about the 'I was young and my ambition to be integrated and to be recognized as a performing member of the company led individual's previous judgment me to behave this way.
+I am very critical toward myself and I don't want to make this mistake again, because it goes and action beyond the professional sphere.
 Cases of conscience affect personal life.
 I sincerely think that my behavior at that time was unethical.
-I abused my authority, I abused my team, I profited from the goodwill of my colleagues and I did not listen to them...'
-(R13, M, 27, CRM consultant, IS consulting)
+I abused my authority, I abused my team, I profited from the goodwill of my colleagues and I did not listen to them' (RI 3, M, 27, CRM consultant, IS consulting)